 Since the electronic ledger is vastly P2P (Peer-to-Peer), the process of authentication and authorization lies in the hands of users.

 In the transaction between A and B mentioned above, the network is responsible for answering two questions that, conventionally, banks have answered for them.

-Authorisation, on the other hand, is done by a distributed P2P network consensus.
+Authorization, on the other hand, is done by a distributed P2P network consensus.
 Each node on the network verifies and applies the Blockchain protocol to individual transactions.
-Once at least 51% of the nodes agree on the established truth, the transaction is realised, and information is updated in real time.
+Once at least 51% of the nodes agree on the established truth, the transaction is realized, and information is updated in real-time.

-A distributed decentralised recording system is the starting point for any trusted digital interaction.
-It reduces the risk of corruption and botches as everyone is committed to ensuring that the safety standards are upheld in digital record-keeping.
+A distributed decentralized recording system is the starting point for any trusted digital interaction.
+It reduces the risk of corruption and botches as everyone is committed to ensuring that safety standards are upheld in digital record-keeping.
 In a Blockchain, automatic adherence to safety standards and record-keeping norms is maintained by smart contracts.

 Most Blockchains are completely open-source (compare Linux to Windows or macOS), meaning anyone can view the code running behind the scenes.
 This transparency further ensures the network’s security, as users can review the code and find out security flaws.

 Yet, there is more to blockchain transparency than what meets the eye:

 - Additionally, users can also suggest code upgrades to optimize the system further.
 I